pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 You can revise any of the prepared text.

-If you are using a Blind Review method, ensure that the files you send to the Reviewer are stripped of any identifying information about the Author.
-Additional instruction for this is provided in the [Understanding Blind Review](#understanding-blind-review) and [Removing Identifying Information](#removing-identifying-information) sections.
+If you are using an Anonymous Review method, ensure that the files you send to the Reviewer are stripped of any identifying information about the Author.
+Additional instruction for this is provided in the [Understanding Anonymous Review](#understanding-anonymous-review) and [Removing Identifying Information](#removing-identifying-information) sections.

 Further down the form, you will see the additional details that are sent to the Reviewer including title, abstract, important dates, and a link to the files to be reviewed.